mkandes/batch-computing/NOHUP.md

 ### Measuring Runtime

-Prepend the `time` command to measure runtime of the program.
+Measure the runtime of the program with the `time` command.

 *Command*